kenwals/BoWood-Audio/README.md

 - The Product review ratings are updated automatically by [Django signals](https://docs.djangoproject.com/en/3.2/topics/signals/).
 Each change on the reviews model table triggers the particular product's rating to be re-calculated.

+- Results for Products and review listing in the shop are paginated.

 ### Features Left to Implement

-- Pagination of results on the products list page.
+- Gift Voucher journal handling.

 ## Technologies Used